22 June 2022

 Which actions do you think we should prioritize to reduce existing barriers to nature-based methods?

-We need to have open spaces for dialogue, spaces for technical support to learn about how nature-based methods work, because in many cases we are totally unaware of them.
-The space we had at the Flood Green Guide training was very valuable because we saw that these projects are viable and, in many cases, they are extremely practical and low-cost solutions compared to traditional methods.
+We need to have open spaces for dialogue — spaces for technical support to learn about how nature-based methods work — because in many cases we are totally unaware of them.
+The space we had at the Flood Green Guide training was very valuable because we saw that these projects are viable and, in many cases, they are extremely practical and low-cost compared to traditional methods.
 But we need to be able to generate those discussion spaces and strengthen the capacities of decision makers to generate a broader map of existing solutions.
-Through these discussions, we come to understand that floods can be managed with a mix of methods: using both gray infrastructure projects and nature-based methods.
+Through these discussions, we come to understand that floods can be managed with a mix of methods, using both gray infrastructure projects and nature-based methods.

-Have you noticed a change in the frequency/intensity of floods in Guatemala compared to past events?
-How are you integrating uncertainty, for example related to climate change, in the floods management process at the ICC?
+Have you noticed a change in the frequency or intensity of floods in Guatemala compared to past events?
+How are you integrating uncertainty, for example related to climate change, in the flood management process at the ICC?

 Regarding uncertainty, we address it through monitoring stations and historical records to be able to predict and establish trends.
 We have a network of stations (37 strategically located meteorological stations), from the highlands to the coastal zone.
 We also have hydrometric stations to measure river flows and generate projections and modeling to be able to predict certain patterns.
 However, certain processes have been altered so much that two rainy season patterns may be completely different, which has made this process much more difficult.

 Which tools and concepts did you learn in the training that will be useful for your work?
 How are you planning to apply those?